-Google Play Store: We have come a long way with using phones and today we have the modern superpower in our hand which is the Smartphone.
+Google Play Store: We have come a long way with using phones and today we have the modern superpower in our hands which is the Smartphone.

-Smartphones are truly smart and are so effective because of the apps that are installed in it.
+Smartphones are truly smart and are so effective because of the apps that are installed on them.
 These apps can perform a variety of activities and help people with daily tasks and other chores.

 Developing apps has become an important factor for all businesses and companies.
 These companies hire developers who develop the perfect app for them and publish it wherever the business wants.

 The most commonplace for apps is the Google play store.
 The Google play store is dominating the app market and there are around 2.8 million apps on the play store and 3739 new apps being added every day.

 Google play store has millions of applications but getting listed on their server is not so easy.
 There are various screening processes that an app goes through and only if the app is perfect, it is uploaded to the play store.

 Below mentioned are certain steps that you need to follow and prerequisites to be completed before you upload your app to the play store.

 Testing the app thoroughly forms the base for all activities further.
 If the application is underdeveloped it will be rejected immediately.
 To ensure that this doesn’t happen, developers need to go through the code properly and fix any issues.

 Then the app should be tested using an emulator.
 The emulator helps in generating different scenarios and this will help monitor the app’s performance and detect any problems.
 All possible loopholes and issues should be solved before moving forward to the next phase.